 Preparing for the ACT/SAT

 For better or worse, the College Application process begins in Junior year of high school, a full 2 years before the student will start their first college class.
 Some students begin the summer after Sophomore year, and some even earlier.
 Each element of the process has to be addressed thoroughly and carefully.
+Some students even decide to enlist the help of outsourced professionals when it comes to making sure that they complete each stage as best they can.
+For example, if you’re wishing to study an MBA course, then somewhere like this mba admissions consulting firm can help you to present your application in the best way possible, thus increasing your chances of turning your dream into a reality.
+With that being said, this is just one of the many areas that need to be thought about with care.
 One of the most widely discussed aspects of the college application process is taking the standardized tests: The ACT (American College Testing) and the SAT (Scholastic Aptitude Test).
 The process of preparing for these tests will actually begin in the student’s Junior year, and even earlier for some.

 In this article we will be focusing on general preparation for the tests.
 Next week, we will discuss how to choose which test to take.
 The tests are generally taken in the winter of Junior year, but there are many opportunities to take or retake the test.